-*Editorial Note: This content is not provided or commissioned by the credit card issuer.
-Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
+*Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
+It may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-- Nonetheless, revolving credit balances are increasing again.
-Collectively, Americans carry $984 billion in credit card and other revolving debt.
-Consumer borrowing continues to increase at about a 5%-6% annual rate.
+- Consumer borrowing continues to increase at about a 5%-6% annual rate.

 - Delinquency rates remain relatively modest.